ahlstromcj/seq66/README.md

 ##  More Features

     *   Transposable triggers to re-use patterns more comprehensively.
-    *   Song export to stock MIDI.
+    *   Song import/export from/to stock MIDI (SMF 0 or 1).
     *   Improved non-U.S. keyboard support.
     *   Many demonstration and test MIDI files.
-    *   SMF 0 import and export.
     *   See **Recent Changes** below, and the **NEWS** file.

 ##  Internal

     *   More consistent use of modern C++, auto, and lambda functions.
-    *   Additional performer callbacks to reduce the need for polling.
+    *   Additional performer callbacks to reduce polling.
     *   A ton of clean-up and refactoring.

 Seq66 uses a Qt 5 user-interface based on Kepler34 and the Seq66 *rtmidi*